 As you may or may not be aware, Apple TV+ has some awesome TV shows.
 From Ted Lasso, The Morning Show, to Severance, there are so many choices for you to enjoy, and every single one of them is original.
 But where to start?
 Here are the best shows for you to check out if you want to hop onto the shows on Apple TV+.
 And if you don’t have an Apple TV+ subscription, learn more about that.

 I absolutely adore Ted Lasso.
 There’s just something about this heartwarming show that gets me every time I watch it.
 This award-winning series stars Jason Sudeikis as Ted Lasso, a former U.S. Division 3 American football coach who goes overseas to transform a struggling football team to legendary status – the only thing is, he knows nothing about soccer.
-In addition to Jason Sudeikis, the Ted Lasso cast includes Hannah Waddingham, Brendan Hunt, Jeremy Swift and Juno Temple.
+In addition to Jason Sudeikis, the Ted Lasso cast includes Hannah Waddingham, Brendan Hunt, Jeremy Swift, Brett Goldstein, and Juno Temple.

 The Morning Show

 When you want to talk about a show that is full of stars, The Morning Show is your go-to.
 This show stars Jennifer Aniston and Reese Witherspoon, and follows the story of Alex Levy as she fights to retain her job as the top news anchor at her morning breakfast news show, but sparks a rivalry with field reporter Bradley Jackson.

 This series is perfect for fans that want sort of a look into the world of the media industry, and the cut-throat attitude of those that run it behind the scenes.
 And of course, who doesn’t love a good old-fashioned rivalry story?
 It’s a battle of the best and a need to succeed.
 Truly one of Apple TV’s best since its launch.